Some Friends Are Forever (4)

 There was a lovely lass I had made friends with, somehow related to my bhagnas.
 I liked her simplicity, beauty and goodness despite her unwomanly reputation.
 Before we could know one another well, she was given off in marriage and our friendship couldn’t really blossom into anything at all.
 She even wrote a touchy letter to me once.

 At the time of the incident I am going to narrate now, her sister, some five years her younger, had grown up to a ravishing beauty.
-Not only did she have the most striking pair of eyes but her face was also what prompts the Muses to inspire the poets to write poetry!
+Not only did she have the most striking pair of eyes but her face was also what prompted the Muses to inspire the poets to write poetry!

 Now, dear reader, let me tell you something straight away.
 A goody goody boy like me can never be jealous of somebody or anybody for the matter.